SULS sees first contested exec election since 2016 - Honi Soit

 Nasr did not respond to Honi’s request for comment by the time of publication.
 However, his EOI states he would “increase the amount of job opportunities” for Sydney University students and expand student scholarships.
 Both of these goals seem to be well beyond the reach of a SULS president.
 Nasr’s more realistic policies include an attempt to socially integrate postgraduate and undergraduate students, as well as expanding information on non-corporate career opportunities.

 Two other candidates, Jack Jacobs and Casper Lu (noted more recently in Honi for his controversial tenure as SRC Returning Officer) also published EOIs but have since withdrawn from the race.
 However, Honi has heard reports that Lu initially attempted to withdraw his presidential EOI in exchange for a position as secretary on Morgan’s ticket.
 SULS elections have previously been criticised for creating a culture of ‘backroom deals’.
+In a statement to Honi, Lu said ” I note that there are ‘reports’ stating that I attempted to engage in a backroom deal with Isaac Morgan.
+I never made an offer to Isaac to drop out of the race in exchange for secretary.”

 This is the first contested presidential election since SULS amended its constitution in 2017 to require presidential candidates to publish an expression of interest before nominations for executive positions open.
 Presidential candidates then speak to aspiring members of the executive to form tickets before nominations open.
 Reforms passed this year have meant that candidates for other senior executive positions may also publish an expression of interest before nominations.